 Debra worked as a scientist at Department of Conservation, before being awarded a FRST NZ Science and Technology Postdoctoral Fellowship based at Landcare Research.
 Her postdoctoral research investigated the causes of rarity in New Zealand native plants.

-Debra is also a Research Associate at the University of Canterbury, and serves on the New Zealand Ecological Society Council.
+Debra is also a Research Associate at the University of Canterbury.

 Originally from Wellington, Debra completed her BSc in Botany and Ecology and MSc in Ecology at Victoria University, where she investigated the role of geckos in dispersing native seeds.
 She worked as a Biosecurity Science Advisor for central government, before heading to University of Canterbury in 2004 to do a PhD with Professor Dave Kelly.
 Her PhD research found that losing our native kereru (New Zealand pigeon) would dramatically reduce regeneration of large-seeded forest trees, which depend on kereru for seed dispersal.

 Debra worked as a scientist for the Department of Conservation on a range of topics including weed ecology, ecosystem services, estimating kereru home ranges using satellite transmitters, and developing gecko monitoring tools.
 In 2010 Debra was awarded a FRST NZ Science and Technology Postdoctoral Fellowship based at Landcare Research, investigating the causes of rarity in New Zealand native plants.
 In 2013 Debra founded Moa’s Ark Research.

-Debra was recently appointed as a Research Associate at University of Canterbury.
+Debra has been an Adjunct Fellow (Research Associate) at University of Canterbury since 2014.
 Her research interests include limits to plant recruitment, mammal herbivory and seed predation, plant-animal mutualisms (seed dispersal and pollination), and rare and threatened plants.

-Debra is a member and Councillor of the NZ Ecological Society (NZES) since 2000.
+Debra has been a member of the NZ Ecological Society (NZES) since 2000.
 She is the current President of NZES, was Newsletter Editor from 2010–2014 and served as a Councillor from 2013–2017.
-She is also a member of the NZ Plant Conservation Network and the NZ Association of Scientists.
+She is also a member of the NZ Plant Conservation Network.